MrSharpie93/pokered-modernstats/README.md

 # Pokémon Red and Blue [![Build Status][ci-badge]][ci]

-This is a disassembly of Pokémon Red and Blue.
+This is Pret's disassembly of Pokémon Red and Blue.
+I made this fork to get reaccustomed to using Github by doing something simple; updating Pokemon and move stats to their modern equivalents where applicable.

+Currently, no new types have been added.

 It builds the following ROMs: